jlengstorf/jason.energy/site/posts/62-how-to-stay-consistent/how-to-stay-consistent.md

 1. Create a trigger habit for writing.
 2. Front-load writing to leverage my willpower.

-I've seen dozens of articles posted about "successful people"[^air-quotes] and their "morning rituals" — and promptly blew them off as fetishizing an Early Bird Gets the Worm mentality.
+I've seen dozens of articles posted about {% footnote id="air-quotes" %}"successful people" and their "morning rituals"{% endfootnote %} — and promptly blew them off as fetishizing an Early Bird Gets the Worm mentality.

-[^air-quotes]:
+{% footnoteText id="air-quotes" %}
 I'm demoting this claim to something that needs air-quotes to say out loud, because I don't believe that "powerful" or "rich" necessarily means "successful" — a millionaire CEO who can't get away from work long enough to spend time with their kids or enjoy the money they’re earning sounds more like a failure to me.
+{% endfootnoteText %}

-But between the inevitable Steve Jobs quote and 4:30am wake-up recommendation,[^early-bird] there's a pattern in these rituals:
+But between the inevitable Steve Jobs quote and {% footnote id="early-bird" %}4:30am wake-up recommendation,{% endfootnote %} there's a pattern in these rituals:

-[^early-bird]:
+{% footnoteText id="early-bird" %}
 I want to make something perfectly clear: **I do not give a fuck what time you wake up.** I think time is a stupid thing to fixate on, and saying that someone who wakes up at 5am will be more successful than someone who wakes up at 10am is absurd.
 The early bird doesn't get the worm; _the bird that keeps showing up to do the work_ gets the worm.
 No matter what time of day it is.
+{% endfootnoteText %}

 **Most of these rituals involve doing things that most people struggle to do consistently _first thing in the morning_.**

-This is exciting, because it's anecdotal evidence that my theory is correct, and that I'll be able to meet my two objectives using a morning routine.[^sad]
+This is exciting, because it's anecdotal evidence that my theory is correct, and that {% footnote id="sad" %}I'll be able to meet my two objectives using a morning routine.{% endfootnote %}

-[^sad]:
+{% footnoteText id="sad" %}
 It's also a little sad because — as usual — I've been staring at the answer for years in other people's success, and I just didn't bother to pay any attention until after I'd already gone through the hassle of reinventing the solution on my own.
+{% endfootnoteText %}

 ### Building the routine

 With my objectives in mind, I went to work creating my own morning ritual.
 Here's what I'm currently doing each morning:

-- Wake up without an alarm[^alarm]
+- {% footnote id="alarm" %}Wake up without an alarm{% endfootnote %}
 - Spend a few minutes doing my blink-and-stare thing, then grab a coffee
-- Read a few articles to get my brain engaged[^articles]
+- Read a few articles to get my brain engaged
 - Open my laptop and write for about 90 minutes
 - Walk to the gym and work out
 - Head to breakfast with Marisa
 - Go home, shower, and start work on whatever is on my list for the day

-[^alarm]:
+{% footnoteText id="alarm" %}
 This is one of the biggest quality of life improvements I’ve made.
 I go to bed early (around 10 pm) and wake up without an alarm around 6 am feeling like a goddamn champion.

 I know it's not an option for everyone, but if you can remove the alarm from your life, _do it._ When I wake up naturally, I have energy and I'm ready to get started.

-[^articles]:
-    I read industry blogs so I can at least pretend I understand what's happening in my professional field, and [imaginatively bizarre posts from McSweeney's](http://www.mcsweeneys.net/articles/its-decorative-gourd-season-motherfuckers) and its ilk to help kickstart my own creativity.
+{% endfootnoteText %}

 It's important to note that _the only thing that changed in my ritual was to add reading and writing before the gym_.
 Before, I'd wake up, have coffee, work out, and head to breakfast.
 Now I have coffee _and write_, then work out and head to breakfast.